Step 1

 enable

 Enables privileged EXEC mode.
-Enter your password if prompted.
+Enter your password if

 Step 2